 - Must hold at least one of the following:

-- Master’s of science or doctoral degree in a field of nutrition/dietetics from a regionally accredited institution; or
+Master of Science or Doctoral Degree in a field of nutrition from a regionally accredited institution with a state license or certification (if applicable); or

-- Licensed MD/DO with didactic training or education and experience in clinical nutrition as documented by 75 CE credits or the equivalent over the past 5 years (without exception); or
+MD or other doctoral-level licensed professional whose scope of practice includes nutrition and who can provide information on their didactic training or education and experience in clinical nutrition as documented by 75 CE credits or the equivalent (without exception) within the past 5 years

 - Must have a minimum of 3 years full time clinical experience in personalized nutrition care or the equivalent after obtaining the required degree or credential.